kunhwiko/concepts/cloud/kubernetes/D-scaling-and-scheduling.md

 ##### Metrics Server
 ```
-a) HPA requires a metrics server to scrape resource utiliziation (e.g. CPU, memory usage) to be able to know when it needs
+a) HPA requires a metrics server to scrape resource utiliziation (e.g. CPU, memory usage) to be able to know when it
-   to scale resources.
+   needs to scale resources.
 b) The Metrics API can be accessed via "kubectl top".
 c) The metrics server is not meant for non-autoscaling purposes (i.e. monitoring purposes).
 ```

 ##### HPA Scaling Metrics
 ```
-a) HPA usually requires a metric server to measure CPU percentage.
+a) HPA usually requires a metric server to measure resource usage.
 b) Custom metrics can be configured and exposed for more complex scaling (e.g. memory based scaling).
 c) HPA respects and evaluates all existing metrics and autoscales based on largest number of replicas required.
 ```